NetherlandsWorldwide

 Step 4: Receive the certificate

-In most cases, you’ll receive the certificate on the same day.
-If this is not possible, the staff member will inform you when you can collect the certificate.
+In most cases, you’ll receive the certificate on the same day as your appointment.
+If this is not possible, you can arrange another day and time to collect the certificate.

 You will receive a multilingual standard form in Dutch, English, French and German.
 If you need the declaration/certificate in another language, you will need to have it translated by a sworn translator.
 Ask the organisation requesting the certificate whether you need to have the certificate and/or the translation legalised.